ChristianShineforth/audit-site-with-lighthouse/readme.md

 READ ME:

 Who's tired of going to a site to run lighthouse and wait for the lighthouse information?
-Not to mention you have to manuallyrepeat the same process for different pathnames and wait
+Not to mention you have to manually repeat the same process for different pathnames and wait

 Now you don't have to do that anymore.